KathTheDragon/Conlanger/readme.md

 generation and diachronics.
 To use, simply place the package on your Python path, and `import conlanger` into an interface script.

+## Syntax

+`conlanger.syntax` is a stand-alone module allowing for the generation of syntax tree images, using either dependency or constituency trees, from a textual list-based representation of trees - labelled lists for constituency trees, and unlabelled lists as an alterantive for dependency trees.
+Requires Pillow as a dependency.

 ## Gen

 `conlanger.gen` is a module allowing the generation of words from syllables whose graphemes, where the syllable types